HelleGazelle/betterindata-blog/content/privacy.md

 ## Privacy Policy
 Your privacy is important to us.
-It is digbata's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, https://digbata.com, and other sites we own and operate.
+It is betterindata's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, https://betterindata.com, and other sites we own and operate.

 This policy is effective as of 9 May 2021 and was last updated on 9 May 2021.